 The headache pain may be described as:

-The pain may occur as an isolated event, constantly, or daily.
+The pain may occur once, constantly, or daily.
 Pain may last for 30 minutes to 7 days.
 It may be triggered by or get worse with stress, fatigue, noise, or glare.

 There may be difficulty sleeping.
 Tension headaches usually do not cause nausea or vomiting.

-People with tension headaches tend to try to relieve pain by massaging their scalp, temples, or the bottom of the neck.
+People with tension headaches try to relieve pain by massaging their scalp, temples, or the bottom of the neck.

 The goal is to treat your headache symptoms right away, and to prevent headaches by avoiding or changing your triggers.
 A key step in doing this involves learning to manage your tension headaches at home by: